krilor/wordpress-website-standards/README.md

 ### Hide WordPress Version

-> The meta generator tag which includes Wordpress version **must** be hidden.
+> The meta generator tag which includes WordPress version **must** be hidden.

 `Outdated`

-This is not needed because you should always have an updated version of Wordpress.
+This is not needed because you should always have an updated version of WordPress.
 Also, [hiding the version doesn't really help](https://www.wpwhitesecurity.com/wordpress-security/hide-wordpress-version-does-it-matter/).